Overview:

 - Honey's prior owner says that she enjoys her home comforts and has lived with children, large dogs, and a cat previously.
 Honey's foster mum says, "she definitely loves cuddles.
 Probably wouldn't describe her as easy-going."

-- Honey must have another playful small breed dog in the home and is not suitable to be a solo dog in the home.
-Honey thrives when paired with positive doggy-role models, and this highlights the importance of selecting the right home for her.
-In her foster home, Honey is living with cats, other small dogs, and chickens without issue.
-Ideally, Honey will be paired with an existing dog who is confident, well-adjusted and playful.
-An older, less energetic dog would not be a match for her, as she’s likely to overwhelm them.
+- Honey will be best paired with a companion dog who is confident, well-adjusted and playful.
+Honey isnt suitable as a "friend" to an older, less energetic dog, as she’s likely to overwhelm them.
 She is very impressionable and tends to copy the habits of the surrounding dogs.
 For example, if she lives with a reactive or overly barky dog, she is likely to adopt those behaviours unless they are managed by the owner.

 - Honey's foster mum says, "Honey is such a sweet little dog….
 She seems to have had little experience of the outside world, which means that she could easily adopt good [or] bad behaviour [from her chosen adopter/household].
 During Honey's time with us, she has improved in many ways [and] has more room to improve with ongoing training and a good role model."
+One of her quirks is air snapping when she wants attention.
+She does not make contact or attempt to bite, but it can be surprising if you are not expecting it.
+Her foster mum is actively working on redirecting and reducing this behaviour.

 - Honey is initially cautious of strangers entering the home.
 However, if ignored initially, then offered treats, she will quickly begin to warm up, happily accepting chin scratches and head pats!
 Her foster mum says, "once she builds up courage to approach you, she's all over you like a rash.
 Honey will follow you everywhere and can get under your feet."
+She's ok at home alone for a couple of hours, just finds a spot to chew a toy and waits quietly.

 - Her foster mum says that she feels Honeys needs are "a lot of it is confidence, as in she has very little."
-They will attend a small dog playgroup weekly with her so that she is given the opportunity, they are working on her getting used to sounds such as opening doors, cupboards or any loud noises.
-Honey is very clever and food motivated, making her easy to teach.
-Honey already knows commands such as "sit, up, no and come here"
+They have been attending a small dog playgroup weekly with her so that she is given the opportunity to socialise, they are working on her getting used to sounds such as opening doors, cupboards or any loud noises.
+Her foster mum advises, "she's OK with kids at Playgroup, but that's not 1-on-1, and they're very dog experienced kids (junior dog handlers etc)."

 Health: